 The University of Nottingham's 'Clay Transformations' project investigated the therapeutic uses of clay and was part of an important project developing clinical research teams (in this case psychologists) with artists.

-Creative research collaboration within the field of arts and health, teacher training and museum evaluation has included workshops, community events and recording/training with oral history groups.
 Publications include exhibition catalogues and learning materials for Arts Council England, Bolton Art Gallery and Museum, Bury Art Museum, Manchester Art Gallery and Nottingham Contemporary.

 I continue to teach graduate and postgraduate students of Fine Art, Museums Studies and History of Art and Design.
 Previous visiting lectures include at the University of Bolton, Manchester Metropolitan University, Nottingham Trent University, Staffordshire University and Wolverhampton University.